Not available to non-law students.

 Method of assessment

-On successfully completing the module students will have:
+On successfully completing the module students be able to demonstrate:

 1. Knowledge and understanding, including an introduction to a range of critical and theoretical perspectives, of the structure and distribution of public power